holochain/docs-pages/src/concepts/4_dht.md

 1. An island is connected to the mainland by a radio link.
 They communicate with each other using a Holochain app.

 ![](../../img/concepts/4.13-partition.png)
 2. A hurricane blows through and wipes out both radio towers.
-The islanders can’t talk to the mainlanders, and vice versa, so some DHT neighbours are unreachable.
+The islanders can’t talk to the mainlanders, and vice versa, so some DHT neighbors are unreachable.
 But everyone can still talk to their physical neighbors.
 None of the data is lost, but not all of it is available to each side.

 ![](../../img/concepts/4.14-resilience-building.png)
 3. On both sides, all agents attempt to improve resilience by enlarging their neighborhoods.
 Meanwhile, they operate as usual, talking with one another and creating new entries.